ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_wpf/how-to-1.md

     }
 }
 ```
-4. Similarly, add the VectorHelper.cs.
+4. Repeat step 2 and add **VectorHelper.cs**.
 Then, modify the file as follows:
 ```cs
 namespace Arm64.DesktopApp.WPF.Helpers
 {